American Health Care Association: National Skilled Nursing Care Week

 AHCA established National Nursing Home Week in 1967, which was renamed National Skilled Nursing Care Week in 2018.
 This is a week-long observance recognizing nursing homes.
 It is held in May and begins on Mother's Day, the second Sunday of May.

 National Assisted Living Week

 NCAL established National Assisted Living Week in 1995.
 This is a week-long observance recognizing the contributions of assisted living staff and residents.
 It is held in September and begins on Grandparents’ Day, the Sunday after Labor Day.

 Leadership

-Mark Parkinson

-As of 2020, the CEO and president of AHCA is Mark Parkinson, a former governor of Kansas and state legislator.
+Mark Parkinson, a former governor of Kansas and state legislator, succeeded Bruce Yarwood as CEO and president of AHCA in 2011.

-Parkinson succeeded Bruce Yarwood in 2011.
-Parkinson was CEO of Ad Astra Development and the founder of Allen Park.
-He had more than 15 years of experience in the industry before becoming head of the AHCA.
-Parkinson and his wife quit their law practices in 1995 to work full-time in their long-term care facilities.

-Under Parkinson’s leadership, AHCA’s board approved the creation of division devoted to quality improvement.
-This division is headed by Dr. David R. Gifford, formerly director of Rhode Island’s Department of Health.

-One of Parkinson’s key accomplishments was bringing a breakaway organization set up by several major nursing home chains to come back into the fold with AHCA.
-The number of state-level organizations affiliated with the AHCA and NCAL has increased significantly under Parkinson’s leadership.

-Parkinson was named a “Top Lobbyist” by The Hill in 2019 for the seventh consecutive year.
-He was also named among the “100 Most Influential People in Healthcare” by Modern Healthcare in 2015.
-He was named Top CEO in the small-employer category by the Washington Post in 2019.

-Parkinson is a graduate of the University of Kansas Law School, as is his wife.
-He earned an undergraduate degree from Wichita State University.
+In October 2024 Clifton J. Porter, II became president and CEO of AHCA/NCAL, the first Black CEO.
+Porter, a former nursing home administrator and long-time lobbyist, had been with AHCA for more than 20 years, most recently as senior vice president of government relations.